 Who we are.

 Sexual Assault Services of Racine County (SAS) is Racine’s rape crisis center.
 SAS has been operating in the community for the past 20 years, first as a program of Lutheran Social Services and more recently as an associate of Focus on Community.
-Exciting changes are ahead in July 2021 when SAS will become an independent nonprofit under the new name of BeLEAF Survivors.
+Stop Child Abuse and Neglect (SCAN) has provided school-based child abuse awareness lessons to children in southeastern Wisconsin for more than 35 years.
+Exciting changes are ahead in July 2021 when SAS and SCAN will become an independent nonprofit under the new name of BeLEAF Survivors.

 Like Sexual Assault Services of Racine County, BeLEAF Survivors will seek to provide a safe and compassionate environment to promote hope and healing after sexual assault.
 The “LEAF” portion of BeLEAF means lifting, empowering, advocating, and fighting for survivors, allies, and a culture of consent.
 BeLEAF staff and location will remain and all SAS services will continue uninterrupted.
 These include crisis intervention, therapy for survivors and their support people, advocacy, and community education.